 Hopefully, we will be able to answer these common problems here on the site.
 This way you will get a bit of a better idea and know exactly what’s wrong, and then how it can be dealt with.

-Total replacement is not always necessary, most of the time we will be able to repair part of a window unit, the hinge or lock, or even just the window putty.
-With misty glazing where condensation has entered the individual unit, we can replace the affected pane and leave the rest alone.
+Total window replacement is not always necessary, most of the time we will be able to repair a window.
+Most of the time it just a simple repair of a hinge or lock, or even just the window putty may be replacing.
+If the misty glazing“>glazing has become misty where condensation has entered the individual glazed unit, we can replace the affected pane and leave the rest alone.

 We will always offer, you the customer, answers and advice so that you can make an informed choice on how to proceed with the replacement or repair.

 If you need us, we are only a phone call away on 07872 147 269.

 Why won't my uPVC window close

 The most common reason for a uPVC window not to close is that there is damage to the hinges or lock.
 It could be the case of the sash has dropped and just needs replacing.

 All of the above are repairable and should take no longer than one hour to fix by a competent window engineer.

 Why do my windows get condensation on the inside?

 Condensation on the inside of a window is caused by excessive moisture in the house.
 This occurs mainly in the winter when the warm air inside the house condenses on the cold windows.
 Double glazing can reduce this problem.